We’ve all pulled a Christmas cracker with the family over a Christmas dinner before, but where did this tradition come from?

 A Christmas cracker often contains a paper hat, a really bad joke and a small gift, the quality of the gift really depends on how much you pay for the cracker.

-Whilst most people would have received a whistle, pencil sharpener or tape measure, there’s some out there that offer jewelry, expensive gadgets & perfume.
+Whilst most people would have received a whistle, pencil sharpener, or tape measure, there are some out there that offer jewelry, expensive gadgets & perfume.

 Christmas Cracker Origins.

 Christmas crackers were invented in 1846 by the British confectioner, Thomas Smith.